 Admin and publicity

-- Set up and maintain a database of members; and register any skills than might be useful to the BUG;
+- Set up and maintain a database or spreadsheet of cycle commuters; and register any skills than might be useful to the cycling group

-- If your company has an intranet, use it;
+- If your company has an intranet use it to promote the group

-- Arrange regular meetings, both with the relevant managers and with BUG supporters;
+- Arrange regular meetings, both with the relevant managers and cycling group members

 - Contact whoever is responsible for cycling at your local council.
 They may be able to help with any road engineering issues you have; or tell you about any work they're doing on business ‘travel plans’.
-Invite them to address a BUG meeting;
+Invite them to address a cycling group meeting

-- Find out if there is a local CTC campaigner and/or cycle campaign group and involve them.
+- Find out if there is a local Cycling UK campaigner and/or cycle campaign group and involve the

 Resources and research